The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Some (complex) geometry

-While $u$ goes around once along the original circle, $w$ also describes once the ellipse, whose centre is the origin $w=0$. $z$ however, describes \emph{twice} its ellipse, whose focus is at $z=0$.
-In other words, the mapping $w\mapsto z$ is $2:1$.
-Therefore, while $w$ describes half of an ellipse, $z$ will describe the full image-ellipse.
-The $z$-perihelion and aphelion points are the images of the end points of the minor and resp. major axes in the $w$-figure.
-It is worth noting that every ellipse centered at the origin can be obtained by a suitable rotation and dilation of the one considered here.
+While $u$ goes around the $u$-circle once, $w$ describes the ellipse with centre at $w=0$ also once. $z$ however describes its ellipse \emph{twice}~: while $w$ describes half of an ellipse, $z$ describes the full image-ellipse.
+Thus $\phi$ can be restricted to $0<\phi<\pi \Rightarrow 0< \gamma<\pi $.
+The $z$-perihelion and aphelion points are, in particular, the images of the end points of the minor and resp. major axes of the $w$-figure, $\phi=\pi/2$ and $\phi=0$, see Fig.\ref{Zsukfig}. \goodbreak